Neurolipidomics/iDMS/README.md

 NOTE : Please edit the file **Prediction_template.csv** using a text editor such as Notepad (on a Windows) or TextEdit (on a MAC) and NOT Microsoft Excel.

 Please use this file when prompted for during testing Module 2_iDMS.

+# iDMS Desktop
+iDMS Desktop is a desktop application for iDMS is currently available only for Mac computers with Apple Silicon chips.
+A version of iDMS Desktop for Windows operating systems is under development.
+Users can download iDMS Desktop as a .dmg at ...

 # Bug Report:
 For bug report, please contact Dr. Steffany Bennett at SteffanyAnn.Bennett@uottawa.ca and Thao Nguyen-Tran at tnguy32@uottawa.ca.
 Please also send an example dataset which did not run successfully on iDMS.